 This course starts in August block.
 This course has teaching/evaluation in August block and Autumn parallel.

 Second priority: B-ØN and B-FORNY

 Forest as a resource.
 Basics of forest botany.
 Basics of forest resource inventory emphasizing timber resources and biomass for energy production.
 Basics of forest biology (ecology, dynamics and human interventions).
 Introduction to growth and forest dynamics.
-Elementary forest economics.
+Basics of forest economics.

 After ended course the student should have

 Basic knowledge of forest management within the fields of forest biology, silviculture, forest mensuration, forest production and forest economy.